Real-World Scenarios

 🔒

-No Drift, EverSML is the single source of truth.
+No Drift, EverSemaBridge is the single source of truth.
 When a definition changes, it propagates to both Power BI and Snowflake simultaneously.

 🤖